nisyuh/boilerplate/redmine-plugin-docker/README.md

 - `reinit`:

-    Re-initialization, which expects correcting Redmine version by hand in `redmine/`, or changes on docker composition.
+    Re-initialization, which reflects a corrected Redmine version by hand in `redmine/`, or changes on docker composition, etc., after the first `init`.

 - `env`: